 In human anatomy, the arm refers to the upper limb in common usage, although academically the term specifically means the upper arm between the glenohumeral joint (shoulder joint) and the elbow joint.
 The distal part of the upper limb between the elbow and the radiocarpal joint (wrist joint) is known as the forearm or "lower" arm, and the extremity beyond the wrist is the hand.

-By anatomical definitions, the bones, ligaments and skeletal muscles of the shoulder girdle, as well as the axilla between them, is considered parts of the upper limb, and thus also components of the arm.
+By anatomical definitions, the bones, ligaments and skeletal muscles of the shoulder girdle, as well as the axilla between them, are considered parts of the upper limb, and thus also components of the arm.
 The Latin term brachium, which serves as a root word for naming many anatomical structures, may refer to either the upper limb as a whole or to the upper arm on its own.

 A desk or bureau is a piece of furniture with a flat table-style work surface used in a school, office, home or the like for academic, professional or domestic activities such as reading, writing, or using equipment such as a computer.
 Desks often have one or more drawers, compartments, or pigeonholes to store items such as office supplies and papers.
 Desks are usually made of wood or metal, although materials such as glass are sometimes seen.

-Some desks have the form of a table, although usually only one side of a desk is suitable to sit at (there are some exceptions, such as a partners desk), unlike most usual tables.
-Some desks do not have the form of a table, for instance, an armoire desk is a desk built within a large wardrobe-like cabinet, and a portable desk is light enough to be placed on a person's lap.
+Some desks have the form of a table, although usually only one side of a desk is suitable to sit at (there are some exceptions, such as a partners desk) Some desks do not have the form of a table, for instance, an armoire desk is a desk built within a large wardrobe-like cabinet, and a portable desk is light enough to be placed on a person's lap.
 Since many people lean on a desk while using it, a desk must be sturdy.
 In most cases, people sit at a desk, either on a separate chair or a built-in chair (e.g., in some school desks).
 Some people use standing desks to be able to stand while using them.

 Equipment most commonly refers to a set of tools or other objects commonly used to achieve a particular objective.
 Different jobs require different kinds of equipment.

-Exercise is physical activity that enhances or maintains fitness and overall health.
-It is performed for various reasons, including weight loss or maintenance, to aid growth and improve strength, develop muscles and the cardiovascular system, hone athletic skills, improve health, or simply for enjoyment.
-Many individuals choose to exercise outdoors where they can congregate in groups, socialize, and improve well-being as well as mental health.
+Exercise or workout is physical activity that enhances or maintains fitness and overall health. which is performed for various reasons, including weight loss or maintenance, to aid growth and improve strength, develop muscles and the cardiovascular system, prevent injuries, hone athletic skills, improve health, or simply for enjoyment.
+Many people choose to exercise outdoors where they can congregate in groups, socialize, and improve well-being as well as mental health.

-In terms of health benefits, usually, 2.5 hours of moderate-intensity exercise per week is recommended for reducing the risk of health problems.
+In terms of health benefits, usually, 150 minutes of moderate-intensity exercise per week is recommended for reducing the risk of health problems.
 At the same time, even doing a small amount of exercise is healthier than doing none.
 Only doing an hour and a quarter (11 minutes/day) of exercise could reduce the risk of early death, cardiovascular disease, stroke, and cancer.

 The foot (pl.: feet) is an anatomical structure found in many vertebrates.
 It is the terminal portion of a limb which bears weight and allows locomotion.
 In many animals with feet, the foot is a separate organ at the terminal part of the leg made up of one or more segments or bones, generally including claws and/or nails.